267814/267814_zpc_2025/content/posts/blog-post-2.md

 ___

-This mini-project was focused on 2D graphics and it´s usage.
+This mini-project was focused on 2D graphics and it's usage.
 More specifically we were introduced to Plotter and Laser cutter.
-More info about each machine is under it´s section.
+More info about each machine is under it's section.
 This mini-project was overall very interesting, in which we learnt how to make our own logo and taht make it come to life.
 And also this mini-project needs to be used in my [main project](https://267814.github.io/267814_ZPC_2025/main-project/).

 # Plotter